kernighan/archeage-3mle/mml-guide.md

     //#using_channel = 10
 ```

 Use this [percussion map](https://computermusicresource.com/GM.Percussion.KeyMap.html) to help with creating drum tracks.
+You will need to move the specified note UP one octave (I.e., A3 should be A4) for the right drum instrument to be used in 3MLE.
+The conversion script will correctly handle this when the track(s) are processed.

 The following items are all fixed by using the [3mle-archeage.py script](https://raw.githubusercontent.com/kernighan/archeage-3mle/main/3mle-archeage.py) script to process MML exported by 3MLE in Mabinogi format.
 The documentation is in the [README](README.md) file.